ML-Spock

 Proposed Approach / Solution

-In this project, we explore various machine learning algorithms that rely solely on observed 3D deformations of steel members to assess their damage state, given that loading history in realistic settings is typically unavailable.
-To achieve this, we investigate different representations of a 3D digital object and feed the processed 3D point cloud of the deformed shape to the underlying machine learning model.
-The ground truth data is generated through high-fidelity numerical simulations of steel members, with a major focus on generalizing from the experimental laboratory environment to real-world settings.
-Our proposed approach involves slicing the digital 3D objects into structured grids, which can be treated in 2D/3D and used in combination with pointwise MLP methods, convolution-based methods, or graph neural networks to learn the stress and strain fields in the material, as well as the reserve capacity.
+In this project, we explored various machine learning algorithms that rely solely on observed 3D deformations of steel members to assess their damage state, given that loading history in realistic settings is typically unavailable.
+To achieve this, we investigated different representations of a 3D digital object and fed the processed 3D point cloud of the deformed shape to the underlying machine learning model, as illustrated in Figure 1.
+The ground truth data was generated through high-fidelity numerical simulations of steel members, with a major focus on generalizing from the experimental laboratory environment to real-world settings.
+The simulations captured key behavioral transitions such as buckling-induced reductions in reserve capacity, as shown in Figure 2.

 Impact